Pravargav/lifeStyle/Ruin-Time-or-Days.md

 # -> Over Consumption of HOME FOOD also forms cloud in the throat.It also leads to 3 days of cough and 2 days of fever.

 # -> Don't consume COLD WATER OR SOFT DRINKS they also ruins 2-3 days with cough and fever.

+# -> It is false that PORN only ruin 1-2 days.
+It ruined my 6 days with extreme pain in brain & even unable solve a single basic coding problem.